private-runners-test/tari/RFC/src/RFC-0312_DANHighLevelSpecification.md

 Since [aUthorised signer] is TariScript, this is a very flexible arrangement.
 It could be the asset owner only, a threshold of given pubkeys, some puzzle to solve.
 But with great power comes great responsibility!

-#### Contract-creation time-out

-Signers have `STAKE_ALLOWANCE_TIMEOUT` blocks to sign and stake their collateral.
-Initially this period is set to 30\*24\*7 = 5040 blocks (1 week).

-If this period elapsed and not all signer signatures have been collected, the asset owner MAY spend the peg-in output back to himself to recover his funds.

 #### Validator Node collateral

-[Validator Node collateral]: #validator-node-collateral Validator Nodes MUST stake collateral as part of their registration.
-The amount staked can be any amount, as long as it is greater than `VALIDATOR_NODE_COLLATERAL`.
-This value is specified in the consensus code and is initially set at least 2,500 Tari.
-This value can be changed as part of a network upgrade.

-The collateral stake is locked up for the entire period that the Validator Node is registered.
-The stake MUST be recovered when the validator node de-registers.

-This collateral cannot be slashed.
-There are individual contract stakes that can be slashed in response to byzantine validator behaviour.

-The primary purpose of the stake is to act as a Sybil attack deterrent.

-The stake is locked up for a minimum period of `MINIMUM_VALIDATION_PERIOD`.
-This value is initially set at three months.

-The requirements MUST be present in the [Validator Node registration] transaction and are enforced by consensus.

-#### DAN contract template specification

 [RFC-0001]: RFC-0001_overview.md
 [the role of the base layer]: RFC-0001_overview.md#the-role-of-the-base-layer